 TWO DECADES UNDER GM

-The deal would see Saab, which was put up for sale earlier this year, emerge from two decades under the umbrella of its U.S. parent.
+The deal would see Saab, which was put up for sale earlier this year, emerge from two decades as a unit of its U.S. parent.
+GM is also offloading two other brands -- Saturn and its Hummer SUV line -- as it works to restructure its operations in bankruptcy.

-Saab has said it needs $1 billion to help it overhaul production and launch new models while absorbing expected losses of about 3 billion Swedish crowns ($382 million) this year.
+Now Saab plans to overhaul production and launch new models, while absorbing expected losses of about 3 billion Swedish crowns ($382 million) this year.
+GM plans to narrow its focus to the Chevrolet, Buick, GMC and Cadillac brands under a plan that would transfer majority control to the U.S. government.

-An EIB official said the bank had not yet decided whether to move ahead with the project and that its board needed to have key information some six weeks before a meeting.
+An EIB official said its board needed to have key information some six weeks before a meeting.

 ($1=7.850 Swedish crowns)